-The Clemson University Restoration Institute (CURI) is interviewing for undergraduate internship positions.
-Up to eight interns will be hired for a 10-week summer internship located at the SCE&G Energy Innovation Center in North Charleston, SC.
+The Clemson University Restoration Institute (CURI) is now accepting applications for undergraduate internship positions.
+Up to eight interns will be hired for summer internship located at the SCE&G Energy Innovation Center in North Charleston, SC.
 Interns will have the opportunity to work with state-of-the-art testing equipment used to test full scale wind turbine nacelles and utility scale power electronic equipment.
 Each intern will be assigned specific deliverables and will be expected to give multiple oral presentations on their work.
-Clemson University students should apply through JobLink and non-Clemson students can email an application package (cover letter and resume) to Ramtin Hadidi, Ph.D. at rhadidi(at)clemson(dot)edu.
-Detailed information and the JobLink job ID number below.
+Students can email an application package (cover letter and resume) to Ramtin Hadidi, Ph.D. at rhadidi(at)clemson(dot)edu.
+Clemson University students will participate in the UPIC internship program.
+For detailed information see below.

 Title: Clemson University Energy Innovation Center Intern